michemingway/eye-writing-easy/README.md

 It makes use of machine learning-based facial mapping (landmarks) with dlib + python + openCV, with eyes projection on a virtual keyboard.
 The algorithm works in real-time on the video-stream from the webcam.

+Feel free to use the code, play around with it, improve it, enjoy, learn, and think new ideas!

 Video example: https://www.youtube.com/watch?v=_vMNbsJFbqM

 --------------------------------------------------------------------------------------------